zzzprojects/docs/entityframework-plus.net/pages/ef-core-docs/documentations/future-action.md

 ```

 > ⚠️ **Warning**
-> `FutureActionAsync` is not yet released (as of 2026-06-09), but the related documentation is already available.
+> If you use `FutureActionAsync`, you must execute the actions with `ExecuteFutureActionAsync`.
 >
-> If you use `FutureActionAsync`, you must use `ExecuteFutureActionAsync`.
+> Mixing synchronous and asynchronous Future Action methods will throw an exception when using `ExecuteFutureAction`, to prevent unexpected behavior.
 >
-> Mixing synchronous and asynchronous Future Action methods will throw an exception to prevent unexpected behavior.
+> You can mix synchronous and asynchronous Future Action methods when using `ExecuteFutureActionAsync`.

 ## Available Methods